Some days we just feel flat.

 - Aromatherapy.
 Got a favourite smell?
 Scratch and sniff an orange, wander the neighbourhood in search of fresh lavender to roll between your fingers, splash on your favourite floral water, aftershave or perfume.
 Scents can evoke strong emotions.
 Create a blues busting aroma kit.

 - Pin a photo of a time, place, pet or person that floods you with love.

 - Wash it away.
 Time for a long soak in the tub.
 Even a quick shower or washing your face to allow it to breathe can perk you up.
 One person I know swears that changing his socks to make him feel instantly better.

 - Stock the freezer.
-Cook a little extra of your healthiest, freezable dish (such as a hearty soup) to stash away for when you have the blues.
-When writing the name and date on the on the lid in indelible marker add an uplifting message to make you smile.
+Cook a little extra to stash a healthy and delicious meal for when you can’t be bothered cooking.
+On the label, include an uplifting to message to make you smile.